 Assuming your child did not ask to attend Play Therapy, they may have concerns or be confused about why it is being offered.
 How you talk to your child about Play Therapy, depends on your child’s age and the reason for referral.
 Together, we will think of how to introduce Play Therapy in a way that makes sense to your particular child.

-As the person who knows your child best, your involvement is essential throughout the therapeutic process, significantly influencing the overall outcome.
-By taking care of your own health and well-being, you are better placed to support your child with their Play Therapy sessions.
-Remember, you cannot pour from an empty cup!
+As the person who knows your child best, your involvement is a vital part of the Play Therapy journey.
+Working together as partners, your support can significantly influence the overall outcome for your child.
+Remember, taking care of your own well-being is important- you cannot pour from an empty cup!

 Play Therapy is your child’s time.
 They are welcome to share their Play Therapy experience but may choose to keep their sessions private.
 Please respect their privacy and freedom to choose.
 Allow your child to share at their own pace and resist any temptation to ask questions or use Play Therapy as a ‘reward’ for good behaviour.

-‘Play’ is generally associated with fun, games and young children.
-When people hear of Play Therapy, they often assume it will be ‘fun’ for children.
-Whilst Play Therapy can at times be fun, it is a mental health intervention for children who need of help to process difficult feelings.
+The word ‘play’ is often associated with fun, games and young children.
+When people hear about Play Therapy, they often assume it will be “fun” for children.
+While Play Therapy can at times be fun, it is a metal health intervention for children who are struggling and need help.

 With this in mind, please do not ask your child if they had fun during their session.